dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 On your client

 1. install the OpenShift CLI tool
-2. clone the grafana-resources repo in your current working folder
+2. clone the *grafana-resources* repo in your current working folder

+On OpenShift

+1. create a dedicated namespace (ex. *dedalus-monitoring*)
+2. create a dedicated user (ex. *monitoring-user*)

 ### Grafana Operator